epilepsypredictions/AED-withdrawal/README.md

 # Download instructions
-1. Click on the file "AED withdrawal relapse risk calculator.xlsx"
+1. Click on the file "AED withdrawal relapse risk calculator.xlsx" above
 2. Click on "Download" to save the tool on your computer

 --------------------------------------------------------------------------------